Your Inbox Poetry Magazine

 There’s also a reference to ripple in the name.
 With my poems, and through sharing the work of other poets, I hope to create small ripples, that help people see the world from a different perspective.
 Seeing other perspectives helps in understanding the other.
 In that way, these ripples help incubate empathy.
 In an increasingly polarising world, empathy is increasingly important for all of us.

-I like to refer to this as the #trpplffct, the effect when sharing and seeing another’s point of view, helps you to care more for others.
+I like to refer to this as the trpplffct, the effect when sharing and seeing another’s point of view, helps you to care more for others.
 And I hope my poems are one way of creating that effect.
-I predominantly write tritriplicata poems, a poetic form I created myself with the purpose of spreading empathy.
+I predominantly write tritriplicata poems, a poetic form I created myself to spread empathy.
 Read more about that format in the ultimate tritriplicata faq.

 This inbox poetry magazine aims to spread empathy through poetry.
-Poetry from the founder, Arjan Tupan, but also from other poets.
-The ambition is to pay these poets for their work, so in 2022 we will open up for submissions.
-But we need your help.
+Poetry from the founder, Arjan Tupan, but also other poets.
+We need your help.
 We will never collect and sell your personal data.
 Fortunately, there are other ways you can support us.
 First of all, by buying us coffee.
 Another way is to collect NFT poetry by founder Arjan Tupan.
 So, if you have some crypto, follow the links in his bio.link profile to find his NFTs.
-In the future, we will release a subscription plan, too.
+And of course, you can become a paid subscriber to this newsletter.
+You will not just receive my gratitude and a digital gift, but access to the weekly creative prompt and the Web3 Ask-Me-Anything every third Tuesday.

 We speak panglish